mpampuch/nextflow-notes/README.md

 ### Grouping and splitting data

 Using grouping you can constuct more complicated graph structures inside your workflow by taking data from multiple processes, splitting it apart, and then putting it back together.
-Below are a few best practices for doing so.
+See [here](https://training.nextflow.io/advanced/grouping/) for some of the best practices for doing so.

 ### Styling code